M-Bisson/WhatYouKnead/ToeBeans_WhatYouKnead_readme.txt

 	- character can only walk within predetermined boundaries in each stage area
 	- stage progression: Village->Forest->DarkForest->Field->Village(End)
 Rules
-	- enemies can be destroyed using the knives the player can find in the village and in the chests at the end of each stage (chests to be implemented)
+	- enemies can be destroyed using the knives the player can find in the village and in the chests at the end of each stage
 	- the player has 5 lives, each time an enemy reaches the player (collides) they will lose a life
-	- currently, all lives lost resets player to the beginning (this might change to only reset them to the beginning of the current stage)
+	- all lives lost resets player to the beginning of the current stage Goal
-Goal
-	- the goal is to travel through each stage, defeat the enemies, and collect the ingredients (honeycomb, berries, and wheat)
+	- the goal is to travel through each stage, defeat the enemies, and collect the ingredients (honeycomb, berries, and wheat) Enemies
-		- currently, the honeycomb will appear after defeating the bees in the forest level, but the other ingredient assets have not been created and thus are not yet implemented
-Enemies
 	- each stage has enemies that will try to reach the player to attack them
 		- Forest: Bees